The Stafford Historical Society, Inc.

 from Stafford are on display at the Museum.
 The Society also maintains

-a library with research facilities on local topics.
+a library with research facilities on local topics, including an extensive collection of photographs and postcards.
 Lecture, slide, and/or PowerPoint presentations on various topics of historical interest are

 In 1987, the Society was primarily responsible for the identification and establishment of The Stafford Hollow Historic District, which is listed on the National Register of Historic Places.